lupyuen/lupyuen.github.io/src/rust6.md

 If something goes wrong with __Rust Blinky__: We need to be clear whether it's our Rust App Failing vs __NuttX QEMU Failing__.
 That's why we also test NuttX QEMU every day at GitHub Actions.
 (Pic above)

-__NuttX for QEMU RISC-V__ comes in Multiple Flavours, we test 4 of the popular flavours every day...
+__NuttX for QEMU RISC-V__ comes in Multiple Flavours, we test four of the popular flavours every day...

 - __32-bit RISC-V, Flat Build: <br> `rv-virt:nsh`__